 - Schedule a permanent partial impairment (PPI) rating

-The treating provider should notify WSI as soon as possible of an injured worker's MMI status by documenting this information in one of the following:
+The treating provider should notify WSI of an injured employee's MMI status as soon as possible by documenting the information in one of the following as appropriate:

-Permanent Partial Impairment (PPI) is a significant impairment, loss of use, or loss of a body part or body function that arises from a work injury, which remains after an injured worker has reached maximum medical improvement (MMI).
-If the PPI is estimated to be greater than or equal to 14% of whole-body function, an injured worker is eligible for a formal PPI evaluation.
+Permanent Partial Impairment (PPI) is a significant loss of, or loss of the use of, a body part or function arising from a work injury, which remains after an injured employee has reached maximum medical improvement (MMI).
+If the PPI estimate is greater than or equal to 14% of whole-body function, an injured employee is eligible for a formal PPI evaluation.

-Below are significant aspects of the PPI process:
+Below are the significant aspects of the PPI process:

-- An injured worker's treating provider(s) cannot perform the PPI evaluation
+- An injured employee's treating provider(s) cannot perform the PPI evaluation.

-- All body parts included in a claim must reach MMI status before WSI will schedule a PPI evaluation
+- All body parts included in a claim must reach MMI before WSI will schedule a PPI evaluation.

-- When an injured worker is deemed eligible, WSI will schedule a PPI evaluation with a third-party examiner
+- When an injured employee is eligible, WSI will schedule a PPI evaluation with a third-party examiner.

-Outlined below are unique aspects of injured worker care specific to the following provider types:
+Outlined below are the unique aspects of injured employee care specific to the following provider types:

-Initial chiropractic treatment on a claim is reimbursable without prior authorization for the first 10 visits or 60 days of care, whichever comes first.
+Initial chiropractic treatment on a claim does not require prior authorization for the first 10 visits or 60 days of care, whichever comes first.
 WSI refers to this as a window period.
 Treatment occurring outside of a window period requires prior authorization.
-For additional information visit the Prior Authorization section.
+For additional information, visit the Prior Authorization section.

 Evaluation and Management Services

 An evaluation and management (E&M) service is separately reimbursable in addition to a chiropractic manipulation when medically necessary to treat a work injury.
-WSI considers and E&M service medical necessary to:
+WSI considers an E&M service medical necessary to:

 - Complete an initial evaluation to establish a treatment plan

-- Assess and establish an injured worker's functional capabilities (applicable when a chiropractor is the primary treating provider)
+- Assess an injured employee's functional capabilities (only applicable when a chiropractor is the primary treating provider)

 - Request prior authorization for additional visits

-- Evaluate an injured worker whose condition is exacerbated or failing to improve
+- Evaluate an injured employee with an exacerbated condition or a condition failing to improve

-- Evaluate an injured worker who has a lapse in care
+- Evaluate an injured employee who has a lapse in care

-Palliative Care may be medically appropriate for an injured worker who has reached maximum medical improvement (MMI).
+Palliative Care may be medically appropriate for an injured employee who has reached maximum medical improvement (MMI).
 All palliative care requires prior authorization.

-A dental provider must submit legible medical documentation for each visit, which specifies the extent of the injury and treatment provided.
+WSI requires legible medical documentation accompany each dental bill.
+Documentation must specify the extent of injury and the treatment provided.
 WSI also requests a dental provider complete the Dentist's Report of Injury (C31) form for each of the following: